earlgreytech/Qtum-Chainlink/README.md

 Take note of the oracle contract address returned by Solar for use later.

-Note: If an error is returned noting that localhost as the host name is incorrect, you will need to run `ifconfig` and find you inet address which should be identifiable in the `en0:` object.
+Note: If an error is returned noting that localhost as the host name is incorrect or `Error: connect ECONNREFUSED 127.0.0.1:23889`, you will need to run `ifconfig` and find you inet address which should be identifiable in the `en0:` object.

 Next, you will need to set the ETH_RPC environment variable and allow the adapter to fulfill oracle requests by running the following command.
 Once again, replace HEX_QTUM_ADDRESS with the hexadecimal formatted version of your QTUM address in both the export call and `setFulfillmentPermission` call.